 - One chaperone for every five children.

 - If your group has special needs, please call to discuss possible adjustments to the program.

 - Space is limited, so please sign up early to reserve a space for your class.

-This program is made possible through the generous support of PNC Bank.
+This program is supported in part by Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
+Georgia Council for the Arts aslo receives support from its partner agency - the National Endowment for the Arts.
 Additonal support for educational programs for children and families at the Carlos Museum comes from the David R. Clare and Margaret C. Clare Foundation, and the Marguerite Colville Ingram Fund.